Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## Noop statement

-A valid instance of an Noop statement assures that given an input of:
+A valid instance of a Noop statement assures that given an input of:

 - state: State